Associate’s Degree in Nursing

 How Does ADN Pay Compare to Other Entry-level Nursing Jobs?

 An RN’s salary is a big step up from pay for lower-level nursing jobs such as certified nursing assistant (CNA) and licensed practical nurse (LPN).
 That’s because registered nurses are more skilled, have greater responsibilities, and sometimes supervise nursing assistants and LPNs.
+As such they are in a position to demand higher pay, when compared to the salary of a CNA for example.

 Entry-Level Nursing Salary Comparison